deflagg/ArtificialNeuralNetworkStudy/README.md

 Open the ANNLearn.ipynb file to view the Jupyter Notebook or Lab.
 The notebook can be opened in Github, but the images won't be rendered

+To install Jupyter the easiest, download and install Anaconda https://www.anaconda.com/download/.
+Here you will be able to manage the download and associated libraries.

 [![Profile](https://github.com/deflagg/ArtificialNeuralNetworkStudy/blob/master/Images/LinkedInBadge.PNG)](https://www.linkedin.com/in/dennisflagg)